 It may come as a surprise to learn that Edward Elgar and Martin Luther share a number of similar life experiences.
-Both were raised and educated as Roman Catholics, regularly attending Latin Mass at churches named after St. George.
+Both were raised and educated as Roman Catholics and regularly attended Latin Mass at churches named after St. George.
 They learned to read, write and speak German.
 Their fathers worked in various trades and owned their own businesses.
 Elgar and Luther briefly studied law before abandoning it for an uncertain life rife with great risks and even greater rewards.
-They studied theology and were well versed in that subject.
-Their personal libraries were filled with various translations of the Bible, books and essays on theology, and hymnals.
+They studied theology and were well-versed in the Bible.
+Their personal libraries were filled with various translations of the Bible, books, and essays on theology, and hymnals.
 Only marrying once, they become husbands and fathers.
-In their chosen professions they were essentially autodidacts, recognized for their independence and originality of thought.
+In their chosen professions, they were essentially autodidacts, recognized for their independence and originality of thought.
 Luther translated the scriptures into his native German, and Elgar translated large sections of the New Testament into music.
-As composers they created sacred works with a powerful message infused with faith, hope, and love.
+As composers, they created sacred works with a powerful message infused with faith, hope, and love.

 Elgar and Luther also share one other very important connection – the secret melody to the Enigma Variations.

-In the original 1899 program note describing the Variations as a work about his friends, Elgar gives only one name, and that of a stranger: Maeterlinck.
+In the original 1899 program note describing the Variations as a work about his friends, Elgar gives only the name of a stranger: Maeterlinck.
 Behind this odd reference is a word game alluding to Luther.
-The original score is incorrectly dated ‘Feb.
-18, 1898’, but this too is just another reference to Luther as it was the anniversary of his death.
+The original score is incorrectly dated “Feb.
+18, 1898”, but this is just another reference to Luther as it was the anniversary of his death.
 Even the word Enigma holds a connection to the title of Luther’s most famous hymn.
-The case for Ein feste Burg as the unstated Principal Theme of the Enigma Variations is extensive and persuasive.
-More compelling still is the fact Elgar covertly encodes the answers to his enigmas in the opening measures of the Enigma Theme using an ingenious musical Polybius Box Cipher.
-Even the unusual nickname for Variation IX – Nimrod – may be linked to the unstated Principal Theme's title.
-When Elgar told Dora Penny that she of all people should be the one to guess the answer, he did so because her variation quotes in the inner-voice the final phrase of Ein feste Burg - twice!
-All the evidence, when properly understood, points to one melodic solution the Enigma Variations: Ein feste Burg.
+The case for Ein feste Burg as the unstated principal Theme of the Enigma Variations is extensive and persuasive.
+More compelling still is that Elgar covertly encodes the answers to his enigmas in the opening measures of the Enigma Theme using an ingenious musical Polybius Box Cipher.
+Even the unusual nickname for Variation IX (Nimrod) is linked to the title of the hidden melody.
+When Elgar told Dora Penny that she, of all people, should be the one to guess the answer, he did so because her variation cites the opening four notes from the final phrase of Ein feste Burg.
+All the evidence, when properly understood, points to one melodic solution to the Enigma Variations: Ein feste Burg.
 To learn more about the secrets of the Enigma Variations, read my eBook Elgar’s Enigmas Exposed.